ertaiNL/multiFormatSave/README.md

 # MultiFormatSave #

-This extension to LibreOffice enables the user to save a document in multiple formats at once.
-At this moment OpenDocument, MS Office 97, MS Office 07 XML and PDF are supported.
-This extension possibly works on Apache OpenOffice, but hasn't been tested yet.
+This extension to LibreOffice and OpenOffice enables the user to save a document in multiple formats at once.
+At this moment OpenDocument, MS Office 97, MS Office 07 XML\* and PDF are supported.

-Please download the extension from http://extensions.libreoffice.org/extension-center/multisave-1
+Please download the extension for LibreOffice from http://extensions.libreoffice.org/extension-center/multisave-1 Please download the extension for OpenOffice from https://github.com/ertaiNL/multiFormatSave/releases

+The plugin is tested with LibreOffice 4 and OpenOffice 4

-This extension is based on the StarXpert MultiSave extension and has the LGPL-licence.
+This extension is based on the StarXpert MultiSave extension and is licenced in the LGPL+-licence.

+\* LibreOffice only as OpenOffice doesn't support saving in this format

 # Changelog #

+## v1.5 ##
+- Added save-like-function
+- Toolbar-icon now is set to the save-like-function
+- Remembers the last formats you selected
+- Improved Dialog
+- Different Dialog for OpenOffice and LibreOffice
+- Code cleanup

 ## v1.4.1 ##
 - Added support for Apache OpenOffice 4